December 16, 1994: Apple Computer inks a licensing deal with Power Computing, allowing the company to produce Macintosh-compatible computers.

 The result of Apple’s failure to license Mac OS meant that, by the mid-1990s, Windows had become the standard.
 Mac OS suffered as a bit player.

-Despite that fact, in December 1994 Apple actually tied for the world’s largest desktop personal computer maker.
-Apple took 12 percent of the market, as did Packard Bell.
-Following the front-runners, Compaq grabbed 11 percent, IBM got 9 percent, Dell got 6 percent, Gateway 2000 got 5 percent and Hewlett-Packard got 3 percent.
+Despite that fact, in December 1994 Apple actually tied Packard Bell for world’s largest desktop personal computer maker.
+They both took 12% of the market, followed by Compaq at 11%, IBM at 9%, Dell at 6%, Gateway 2000 at 5% and Hewlett-Packard at 3%.

 Just as with Android versus iOS today, Apple dominated hardware sales while its proprietary software remained in the minority.

-Alongside the Power Computing deal, Apple also reached an agreement with Radius, allowing that company to produce Mac clones as well.
+Alongside the Power Computing deal that went down on this day in 1994, Apple also reached an agreement with Radius, allowing that company to produce Mac clones as well.

-Mac clones: Not such a good deal after all
+Mac clones: Not such a good deal for Apple after all

 In the end, Apple settled the deal by buying Power Computing’s Mac business for $100 million.
 That brought an end to the Macintosh clone era.
 It also cleared the way for the return of Steve Jobs to reverse Apple’s fortunes.